-- You have administrator privileges. - Minimum network bandwidth of 1 MB/sec is available. - NOTE: If the embedded video controller is disabled in BIOS and if you launch the Virtual Console, the Virtual Console Viewer is blank.
+- You have administrator privileges. - Minimum network bandwidth of 1 MB/sec is available. - NOTE: If you are facing any difficulty in launching Virtual console, it is recommended to clear the browser cache and then launch the iDRAC in HTTPS mode.
+Disable the HTTP redirection and then launch the iDRAC and vConsole in HTTPS mode. - NOTE: If the embedded video controller is disabled in BIOS and if you launch the Virtual Console, the Virtual Console Viewer is blank.